 We often seek external validation at times in our lives when things seem to be breaking down and no longer working as they did before.

-Very often we develop self-destructive behaviors as a result of our struggles and obstacles, that can manifest in the form of eating disorders, addiction and substance abuse, which is a coping mechanism to find from the stress and pain of our circumstances.
+Very often we develop self-destructive behaviors as a result of our struggles and obstacles, which can manifest in the form of eating disorders, addiction, and substance abuse, which is a coping mechanism to find from the stress and pain of our circumstances.

 Like a favorite vase or bowl, people sometimes crack.
 We may even break.
 We cannot and should not throw ourselves away when this happens.